martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Comments:**

-- Windows executables and file wrappers (used with Wine, for example) may produce false positives.
+- Windows executables and file wrappers (used with Wine, for example) may produce false positives

 ----